What Happens If You File for Bankruptcy Multiple Times?

-For example, Chapter 7 is the most common type of bankruptcy and generally seeks to discharge or cancel burdensome debts, such as credit card balances and medical expenses.
-However, initiating more than one Chapter 7 within a few years diminishes the effects of two key benefits: automatic stays and discharges.
+For example, Chapter 7 bankruptcy is the most common type of bankruptcy and generally seeks to discharge or cancel burdensome debts, such as credit card balances and medical bills.
+However, initiating more than one Chapter 7 in bankruptcy court within a few years diminishes the effects of two key benefits: automatic stays and discharges.

 “The automatic stay acts as a temporary injunction preventing your creditors from taking any action to collect the debts,” says Kasen.
 “The second benefit is the discharge, which makes the automatic stay permanent, so the creditors are now forever barred from initiating a lawsuit, sending collection letters, or any other actions to collect the debts.”

-Chapter 7 bankruptcies must be filed at least eight years apart, says Kasen.
-Assuming the debts of the first bankruptcy were discharged, filing sooner than that removes the ability to discharge debts contained in subsequent filings.
+A chapter 7 bankruptcy must be filed at least eight years from the previous bankruptcy, says Kasen.
+Assuming the debts of the first bankruptcy were discharged, filing a second bankruptcy sooner than that removes the ability to discharge debts contained in subsequent filings.
 The automatic stay has its limits, too.
 Multiple bankruptcies within one calendar year reduce the automatic stay to just 30 days, and in some instances, abolish it altogether.